Here’s 16 things we are most looking forward to do in Vienna as soon as spring is here:

 With the Votivkirche in the background, of course.
 No matter who you are, we can almost guarantee you’ve got hundreds of such pictures popping up in your feed.

-11. Sit at beautiful spots in the old city, close your eyes, face the sun and recharge your batteries with sun
+13. Sitting at beautiful spots in the old city, close your eyes, face the sun and recharge your batteries

 Find a spot in the sun, lean back, close your eyes and let that sun soak in – it’s a common sight in Vienna to see people with their eyes closed facing towards the sun (we’ll call it Spring sunbathing).
 Here’s some of our favourite Spring sunbathing spots: